bbbrandyn/pamguide_rust/README.md

 ## Running the Project

-To run the analysis, you need to have Rust and Cargo installed.
+To run the analysis, just edit the config.toml file for your settings, and run the executable in the target/release directory.
+If you want to edit and build the source code, you need to have Rust and Cargo installed.
 You can find installation instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).

 Once Rust is installed, you can build the project from the `pamguide_rust` directory using Cargo: